Moustov/Moliere/readme.md

 THEN <Actor> checks <Question> is <Assertion> THANKS TO <element> FOUND ON <screen>
                 [and <Question> is <Assertion> THANKS TO <element> FOUND ON <screen>]+
 ```
+This preformatted text includes items (between <>) that will generate SPDP classes
+with links between them along with methods found from this grammar
 See [tests/test_generate_screenplay.py](https://github.com/Moustov/ScreenPlay_Shakespeare/blob/master/tests/test_generate_screenplay.py)

+This grammar is still compatible with Gherkin to let people transition from Gherkin to **Molière**.

 ## Screenplay Overview
+SPDP is a SOLID compatible architecture:
 ```
     @startuml
     ScreenPlay <|-- Actor